Skip to main content

 • Description:

-• Data type of each input tensor.
+• Data type for each input tensor.

 • Structure:

-• Outer Dict[str, ...]: Model names.
+• Outer Dict[str, ...]: Model name.

-• Inner Dict[str, hbDNNDataType]: Keys are input tensor names; values are data types (e.g., F32, U8).
+• Inner Dict[str, hbDNNDataType]: Key is input tensor name, value is data type (e.g., F32, U8).

 • Example: